Diogosadias/SEM2_PI/docs/SprintB/US8/US8.md

 *In this section, it is suggested to provide, if necessary, some evidence that the construction/implementation is in accordance with the previously carried out design.
 Furthermore, it is recommeded to mention/describe the existence of other relevant (e.g. configuration) files and highlight relevant commits.*

-*It is also recommended to organize this content by subsections.*
+*It is also recommended organizing this content by subsections.*

 * Company